nilpunch/massive-ecs/README.md

 Design considerations:

+- Supports components of any type.
 - Deterministic with lazy initialization.
-- Component definition is configuration — no extra boilerplate.
 - No deferred command execution — all changes apply immediately.
 - Minimal storage for fast saving.
 No archetypes or bitsets.
 - Fully managed — no unsafe code, no `Dispose()` methods.
-- Supports components of any type.
 - IL2CPP friendly, tested with high stripping level on PC, Android, and WebGL.

 Features:

 - `Clone()` and `CopyTo(other)` methods for creating snapshots.
   Ideal for implementing replays, undo/redo, or rollbacks.
-- Lightweight [views](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#views) for adaptive iteration over entities and components.
+- Lightweight [views](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#views) for fast iteration over entities and components.
 - Fully stable storage (no reference invalidation) on demand:
   - Use the `Stable` attribute for components.
   - Or enable full stability for the entire world.